 Delegated Driving Examiner Changes

-The government is bringing in legislation to allow delegated driving examiners at the 3 emergency services and the Ministry of Defence (MoD) to conduct driving tests for one another.
+The UK Government is bringing in legislation to allow delegated driving examiners at the 3 emergency services and the Ministry of Defence (MoD) to conduct driving tests for one another.
 The change will help increase the number of lorry tests that we can carry out and will give the emergency services greater flexibility.

 It will also allow NHS Ambulance Services and Foundation Trusts to carry out ambulance driving tests for their own employees.